dharmawanmul/TugasBesarOOPL2019/README.md

 ### Components
 This part will be reviewed and updated as the project progress increases.

-The code at LoginEmployee.java which contains the login method
+The code at LoginEmployeeController.java which contains the login method
 ```java
     public void login() throws IOException {
         Employee e = new Employee();